mk270/whitakers-words/operational.md

 but it is consisent with ordinary dictionary practice.

-<P>Initially there were more defective adjective entries.
+Initially there were more defective adjective entries.
 I had accepted assertions in OLD or L+S and others like 'comparative does not exist'.
 Later on I went over to the position that